istio/istio/docs/home/contribute/using-page-templates.md

 variables, and then include templates/sample.md:

 - `overview` - required
+- `prerequisites` - required
-- `body` - required
+- `discussion` - required
 - `whatsnext` - optional

-In the `body` section, use `##` to start with a level-two heading.
+In the `discussion` section, use `##` to start with a level-two heading.
 For subheadings, use `###` and `####` as needed.

 Here's an example of a page that uses the concept template:

 {% raw %}
 <pre>---
-title: Trying a Thing
+title: Running a Thing
-headline: Trying a Thing
+headline: Running a Thing
 sidenav: doc-side-samples-nav.html
 bodyclass: docs
 layout: docs